 As an alternative to the provisions described above, the NMFC® allows shippers the option of developing performance-based packaging.
 Performance testing criteria are detailed in two NMFC® rules: Item 180, Performance Testing of Shipping Containers, and Item 181, Furniture Package Performance Testing.
 Both allow new package designs to be used immediately upon the successful completion of the stated laboratory tests.
 New packages can thus be put into service more quickly to solve chronic damage problems or otherwise address specific packaging needs.
 Only those package-testing laboratories registered with the Commodity Classification Standards Board (CCSB) are authorized to test packages in accordance with Items 180 and 181.
 And only those successfully tested packages that have been reviewed by and registered with the CCSB can be certified under Item 180 or 181, and bear the required certification symbol.

 To register a packaging lab with the CCSB, please complete the application and fax to (703) 683-1094.
 Shippers requesting certification of their packages must also be registered with the CCSB, which can be done by completing the application and faxing it to (703) 683-1094.

 Periodically, NMFTA offers webinars to educate the public on proper packaging of freight for transportation in the motor carrier environment.
-Currently, NMFTA's first packaging webinar series, containing three modules, is scheduled for September 17, 24 and October 1 at 1:00pm Eastern Time.
+NMFTA's next packaging webinar series, containing three modules, is scheduled for November 5, 12 and 19 at 1:00pm Eastern Time.
 Click here to print the registration form.
 For further information or if you have a packaging-related question, please contact Erin N. Topper, Packaging Consultant.